clay-lab/transductions/README.md

         .hydra/
         tensorboard/
         model.pt
-        source.pt
-        target.pt
         train.log
 ```
-The `model.pt` file contains the model weights. `source.pt` and `target.pt`
+The `model.pt` file contains the model weights.
-contain the source and target fields needed to instantiate vocabularies.
 The `train.log` file records the output of `stdout` and `stderr` as logged
 during training.
 The `.hydra/` directory contains a copy of the configuration
 specified when training began.
 The `tensorboard` directory contains the